Beehive324/Autotest/README.md

 ## Disclaimer
-This is a proof concept and not to be used to carry out pentests on real world applications
+This is a proof of concept and not to be used to carry out pentests on real world applications

 ## Abstract